boredom1234/CodeCraft/README.md

 - 🔄 **GitHub Integration**: Directly analyze repositories from GitHub
 - 🎨 **Rich CLI Interface**: Beautiful, interactive command-line interface with progress tracking
 - 📈 **Similarity Scores**: Displays relevance percentages for files and code chunks in search results
+- 🔍 **Code Indexing**: Index local or GitHub repositories for AI-powered search
+- 🔄 **Incremental Indexing**: Refresh index by processing only changed files for faster updates
+- 💬 **Intelligent Querying**: Ask questions about your codebase in natural language

 ## 🚀 Quick Start